 On June 15, 2021, one of my best friends and I took her two dogs to Fiesta Island at Mission Bay Park.
 Though I have been visiting Fiesta Island for over 30 years, today was the first time I entered the infamous leash-free dog park; this place is magical!
 Ironically, the next day, the California Coastal Commission formally decided that Fiesta Island Dog Park would stay the same way it had been for years- rustic and undeveloped.
 I had no idea this was up for a vote.

 A bit more commentary on this subject later.

 So as I said before, I have been coming here for years, but in 2018, I did a photoshoot of the island.
 I was surprised at how special it is over here.
 Would you care to see what I saw?

-Let’s also take a closer look at all of the things you can do and enjoy over at Fiesta Island.
-As a bonus, I will be including phone numbers and links to relevant websites about this area!
+Let’s also look closely at all the things you can enjoy at Fiesta Island.
+As a bonus, I will include phone numbers and links to relevant websites about this area!

 A Few Mission Bay and Fiesta Island Facts